refinery/refinerycms-blog/readme.md

 Simple blog engine for [Refinery CMS](http://refinerycms.com).
 It supports posts, categories and comments.

-This version of `refinerycms-blog` supports Rails 3.2.x.
-To use Rails 2.3.x use the [refinerycms-blog "Rails 2.3.x stable branch"](http://github.com/refinery/refinerycms-blog/tree/rails2-stable).
+This version of `refinerycms-blog` supports Refinery 3.x and Rails 4.1.x.
+To use Rails 3.x / Refinery 2.1.x use the [refinerycms-blog "Refinery CMS 2-1 stable branch"](http://github.com/refinery/refinerycms-blog/tree/2-1-stable).

 Options: